GSA/digitalgov.gov/content/communities/devops.md

 ## What we do

-The DevOps CoP will meet the fourth Tuesday of each month for 30 minutes.
+The DevOps CoP will meet on the fourth Tuesday of each month for 30 minutes.
 In each meeting, a presenter will have the opportunity to share experiences for 15 minutes, followed by a 15 minute Q&A session.

 **We work towards the following:**